Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 }
 ```

-If that's the case, we simply return the function to stop it.
+If that's the case, we return the function to stop it.

 If not, we have a key combination and can show the appropriate
 keys.